Giant planet

-The giant planets constitute a diverse type of planet much larger than Earth.
-They are usually primarily composed of low-boiling-point materials (volatiles), rather than rock or other solid matter, but massive solid planets can also exist.
-There are four known giant planets in the Solar System: Jupiter, Saturn, Uranus and Neptune.
-Many extrasolar giant planets have been identified orbiting other stars.
+A giant planet is a diverse type of planet much larger than Earth.
+It is sometimes referred to as a jovian planet, with Jove being another name for the Roman god Jupiter.
+Giant planets are usually primarily composed of low-boiling point materials (volatiles), rather than rock or other solid matter, but mega-Earths do also exist.
+There are four such giant planets in the Solar System: Jupiter, Saturn, Uranus, and Neptune.
+Many extrasolar giant planets have been identified.

-They are also sometimes called jovian planets, after Jupiter ("Jove" being another name for the Roman god "Jupiter").
-They are also sometimes known as gas giants.
-However, many astronomers now apply the latter term only to Jupiter and Saturn, classifying Uranus and Neptune, which have different compositions, as ice giants.
-Both names are potentially misleading: all of the giant planets consist primarily of fluids above their critical points, where distinct gas and liquid phases do not exist.
-The principal components are hydrogen and helium in the case of Jupiter and Saturn, and water, ammonia and methane in the case of Uranus and Neptune.
+Giant planets are sometimes known as gas giants, but many astronomers now apply the term only to Jupiter and Saturn, classifying Uranus and Neptune, which have different compositions, as ice giants.
+Both names are potentially misleading; the Solar System's giant planets all consist primarily of fluids above their critical points, where distinct gas and liquid phases do not exist.
+Jupiter and Saturn are principally made of hydrogen and helium, whilst Uranus and Neptune consist of water, ammonia, and methane.